Do you know that awesome feeling when you get into bed, fall right to sleep, stay asleep all night, and wake up feeling refreshed?

 When we wake in the morning our body can feel stiff and heavy.
 Traditional Chinese Medicine (TCM) theory incorporates the use of Tai Qi and Qi Gong exercises to gently wake up the body by promoting blood flow to the muscles, stimulating and loosening ligaments and tendons, and gently massaging our internal organs to release toxins and eliminate our waste products in preparation for a new day.
 You’ll be surprised how much extra energy you feel after just a brief sequence of these exercises.

 Regular exercise during the day may also help you to sleep better at night.
+Whereas a burst of activity before bedtime can discourage your body from falling asleep.
 Choose something that you can easily incorporate into your day, such as walking up an extra flight of stairs or getting off the bus one stop sooner.

 Traditional Chinese Medicine and Insomnia

-Chinese medicine treatment may be able to assist with the stress of the constant cycle of waking up, rushing around busily, and then trying to get to sleep, with TCM stress treatments and advice because they may induce relaxation, calm the body and mind, so that you can rest more deeply at night.
+Chinese medicine treatment may be able to assist with the stress of the constant cycle of waking up, rushing around busily, and then trying to get to sleep.
+From a Traditional Chinese Medicine perspective, sleeplessness can be caused by various deficiencies or excesses within the body, such as stagnant energy in the liver, the accumulation of phlegm in the body, a yin deficiency in the spleen or kidneys, or a depleted gallbladder – every individual is different, and there is no “one size fits all”.
+By reducing the excesses or deficiencies in your body, TCM stress treatments and advice can induce relaxation, calm the body and mind, so that you can rest more deeply at night.

 We recommend that you make an appointment to talk with one of our practitioners to discuss how we can help you.
 You deserve a good night’s rest!